owensgl/intro-genomics/labs/lab_8.md

 - How many samples are in the vcf file?
 How many SNPs?
 - Extract a list of the sample names in the file.
 HINT: Sample names are in the header line starting with #CHROM.
-HINT: You can convert tabs to newlines using the 'tr' command
+HINT: You can convert tabs to newlines using the 'tr' command.
+HINT: Alternate idea is to use bcftools query

 We want to group these samples into populations, so we're going to use the program "admixture".
 To use it, we need to have our data in "bed" format.
 Bed is the binary version of ped format,